microsoft/code-with-engineering-playbook/docs/machine-learning/ml-data-exploration.md

 # Data Exploration

-After [envisioning](./ml-problem-formulation-envisioning.md) and [onboarding](./ml-datahack-onboarding-questions.md), the next step is to dive deep into the available data with the customer through data exploration workshops, also known as "data hacks".
+After [envisioning](./ml-problem-formulation-envisioning.md) and [data discovery](./ml-datahack-onboarding-questions.md), the next step is to dive deep into the available data through data exploration workshops.

 ## Key Objectives